maliahavlicek/ms4_challenger/documentation/TESTING.md

 - test_models.py - for tests concerning models
 - test_views.py - for tests concerning views

 [django-nose](https://pypi.org/project/django-nose/) was used to help configure and run tests with coverage output.
-The configurations are stored in the [.coveragerc] (https://github.com/maliahavlicek/ms4_challenger/blob/master/.coveragerc) file.
+The configurations are stored in the [.coveragerc](https://github.com/maliahavlicek/ms4_challenger/blob/master/.coveragerc) file.

 To run these tests go to the command terminal and:
-1. ```python manage.py test --cover-tests --noinput ```
+1. ```python manage.py test --noinput --settings ms4_challenger.settings_test ```
 1. Generate a report ```coverage report```
 1. Generate the HTML ```coverage html```
 1. Open the newly created test_coverage directory in the root of your project folder.
 1. Open the index.html file inside it.
 1. Run the file in the browser to see the output.

+Because testing requires a local db and local storage I found myself accidentally checking in the wrong settings.py version.
+After the 5th plus time I finally reached out to a Tim White, my boss and work member on how to override key parts of the settings.py file with an environment specific one. [settings_text.py]()

-When coverage was first configured on May 18, 2020 it was at 25%:
+When coverage was first configured and integrated on May 18, 2020 it was at 25%:

 ![First Coverage](testing/coverage_2020-05-18.png)

 Clicking on the items with less than 100% coverage helped identify holes in my test coverage and allowed me to get cover up to TODO level.

 ### Travis
 Travis was used throughout the unit testing of this project to provide continuous integration testing when pushing code to GitHub.
-Travis basically runs the command ```python manage.py test --noinput``` against a python 3.7 environment built with the requirements.txt file.
+Travis basically runs the command ```python manage.py test --noinput --settings ms4_challenger.settings_test``` against a python 3.7 environment built with the requirements.txt file.
 It's configured via the [.travis.yml](https://github.com/maliahavlicek/ms4_challenger/blob/master/.travis.yml) file.

 Heroku settings for this project were configured to only allow deployment when the travis build tests had passed the latest push to the master branch on GitHub.
 This prevented a broken environment many times.
-If you dare to be horrified by my trends of red, feel free to look at my [travis insights](https://travis-ci.org/github/maliahavlicek?tab=insights) for the past month
+If you dare to be horrified by my trends of red, feel free to look at my [travis insights](https://travis-ci.org/github/maliahavlicek?tab=insights) for the past month.

 ![First Insight Report](testing/travis_insights2020-05-18.png)